 BUT WAIT.
 You didn’t think that was it, did you?

-THIS propane tank gauge may well be the best propane tank gauge for grilling because check it — IT GLOWS IN THE DARK!
+THIS propane tank gauge may well be the best propane gauge for grilling because check it — IT GLOWS IN THE DARK!

 Yes, we really are that excited about the fact that you can check out your gas levels even if you’re a grilling die-hard and grilling in the middle of the night.
 Midnight snack, anyone?